anthonycoffey/property-manager-pro/memory-bank/activeContext.md

     - Creates user profiles directly in the correct multi-tenant Firestore paths (e.g., `organizations/{orgId}/users/{uid}` or `organizations/{orgId}/properties/{propId}/residents/{uid}`).
   - The root `/users` collection is no longer used for temporary profiles.
   - This revised approach clarifies the responsibilities of each function and ensures correct claim/profile handling based on the identified execution order of `onCreate` triggers and callable functions.
+- **Custom Claim Overwrite Prevention (New Decision 2025-05-24):**
+  - The `processSignUp.ts` (`auth.onCreate`) trigger has been modified to check for an existing `organizationId` custom claim on a user before applying its default `pending_association` claim.
+  - If `organizationId` is present, `processSignUp.ts` will not modify the user's claims, thus preserving claims set by the `signUpWithInvitation.ts` function (e.g., for residents or property managers).
+This resolves the issue where invitation-specific claims were being overwritten.
 - **Firebase Functions Structure:** Adopted a modular structure for Firebase Functions, with each function in its own file, categorized into `auth` and `callable` subdirectories.
 Shared utilities are in `helpers` and `firebaseAdmin` files.
 The main `index.ts` re-exports all functions.
 Relative imports within `functions/src` use `.js` extensions.
 - **Social Sign-On Email Matching:** For invitation-based social sign-on, the email provided by the social identity provider _must_ match the email address on the invitation.
 This is validated client-side (for UX) and server-side (for security) in `signUpWithInvitation.ts`.
 - **Invitation Email Pre-fill:** The email field on the `AcceptInvitationPage.tsx` is now pre-filled and made readonly using data fetched via the `getInvitationDetails` Cloud Function, ensuring the user signs up with the intended invited email address.